louisstow/doc.sproute.io/notes.md

 ## Permissions

-The last important concept of Sproute is permissions.
+The last important concept of Sproute is [permissions](http://getsproute.com/docs/permissions).
 Permissions are just like routes where a requested URL matches a pattern but instead of pointing to a page, it validates against a required [user type](https://getsproute.com/docs/permissions#user-types).

 Click Permissions and add the following:

 - Method: `GET`, Route: `/data/notes`, User: `Owner`
 - Method: `GET`, Route: `/data/notes/*`, User: `Owner`

-This will make sure the only notes listed will be ones the user has created.
+This will make sure the only notes listed will be ones the user has created (i.e. the owner).
 Because of the second permission, we needed to run the `{{ get }}` request as `admin` otherwise it would fail for everyone (except for admins and the creator) even if the note is public.

 ## Firefox OS support